afiretony/Cone_detection/README.md

 Chenhao Yang

 ## Summary
 This repository contains an end-to-end deep learning method for traffic cone detection, `Code-data` contains MATLAB codes for generating simulated cone surface scannings and `Cone_detection.ipynb` contains Python code for training and evaluating purposed deep neural network.
+Enjoy! :smiley:

 ## Abstract
 The development of detecting and position estimating of objects has became more and more prevailing in the field of robotics and autonomous driving.
 In this report, we developed a cone detection algorithm for the autonomous formula student using deep learning approaches.
 We created 3D point cloud data to simulate LiDAR scannings for supervised training.
 Our detection approach is to voxelize the point cloud and create pseudo images first, and then using 2D convolution layers and variational autoencoder model for feature extraction and generation of cone coordinate candidates.
 Finally, we used non-maximum suppression to get outputs and fine results.

 ![formula](./figures/formula.png)

- :smiley:

 ## License
 >The MIT License (MIT)

->Copyright (c) 2015 Kevin Fung
+>Copyright (c) 2021 Chenhao Yang

 >Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: